TAB. Trust. Transparency.

 TAB’s first charge commercial loans are secured against UK commercial properties.
 Common uses of first charge loans include the purchase of investment properties where finance is needed quickly, investment property chain breakers, capital raises on unencumbered properties, completion of refurbishment on investment properties or a refinance of properties.

 TAB lends directly to borrowers or through intermediaries.
 We offer commercial loans of up to 70% of the valuation of your project, including the cost of borrowing.
-There are no exit fees and the interest rate on the loan is from 0.85%.
+There are no exit fees.
 There are other instances TAB might lend a first charge commercial loan, we can also lend on mixed-use assets as well.
 Our experience means we can be flexible with our valuations and consider projects that more traditional lenders would not.
 We pride ourselves on trust and transparency.

 TAB loans are unregulated.
 Any property used as security is at risk of repossession if you do not keep up with your payments.